MaxTkachuk03/loopcare-frontend-local/README.md

 We are using two packages as a local plugins, they are placed under the `local_plugins` folder in the root directory.

-1. `zoom_video_sdk_update` - zoom doesn't have official package on the pub get, so the only case is to download from the admin panel.
-2. `advertising_id` - ios version has conflicts if use throught the pub get
+1`advertising_id` - ios version has conflicts if use via pub get

 ## Code generation